criteo/AFK/docs/docs/FAQ.md

 ## How to decommission an entire device?

-For now, the mantra is: create your own state to decommission.
+For now, the mantra is: create your own Salt State to decommission.

-We do have an optional removal feature but with some safeguards.
+We do have an optional removal feature, but with some safeguards.

-As of today, we think decommission should be handled in different states and modules than provisioning.
+As of today, we think decommissioning should be handled in different Salt States and modules than provisioning.

 ## What part is device-agnostic, and what is not?